MetOffice/lfric_core/infrastructure/documentation/testing.rst

 use it simple set the ``MPIEXEC_BROKEN`` environment variable and ``mpirun`` will be used instead.

-EsmfTest
+LFRicLoggingTest
 --------

-This class offers further support for tests linked to the ESMF library.
-When run in parallel such tests will tend to send their output to an ESMF log file rather than standard out/error.
+This class offers further support for tests linked to LFRic Logging.
+When run in parallel such tests will tend to send their output to a PET log file rather than standard out/error.
 The constructor of this class takes the base name for these log files and makes their contents available after execution.

-Just call ``getEsmfLog()`` to retrieve the log for a particular process.
+Just call ``getLFRicLoggingLog()`` to retrieve the log for a particular process.
 Be aware that this class stores the log files in memory so don't let them get too big.
 This should not be a problem as tests should not be generating that much output.